Spring Lake Village Atrium

 The Spring Lake Village is an assisted living residence along with nursing care to end of life.

 Spring Lake Village was previously an apartment complex and is about 30 years old.
 It is situated on 30 gorgeous acres with beautiful trees and a tranquil creek.
 Cagwin & Dorward was chosen to lead and manage this project.
 We had three specific projects that were fulfilled by different Cagwin & Dorward teams to redesign some walkways for the residents and their families which you can see and learn about here.
 We also wanted to mitigate any fire hazards due to the facility being located in a high-elevation area.
 The third project was reimaging and transforming a beautiful atrium.

 I knew this was a special project not just because of what we could do but the Atrium project was endowed by a gift from former residents, Lee and Ben Nutter who come to Spring Lake Village in 1986 and appreciated the Atrium.
 They made a very generous bequest in 2004 for the ongoing maintenance, trees, flowers — and renewal for all future residents and visitors to enjoy.
 This was on my mind as we worked on this project.

 History and Mission

-The atrium is a focal point located at the middle of the Village Center which is a large building that contains meeting rooms, a bistro, and areas used for special events and celebrations.
+The atrium is a focal point located in the middle of the Village Center, which is a large building that contains meeting rooms, a bistro, and areas used for special events and celebrations.
 The atrium was originally built in 1986 and was a resident favorite area because of the fountain, the air, lighting, color, and refreshing plants.